The following examples show how SNAP household policy applies to different family situations.

 Parents Share Joint Custody of the Child

-When parents share joint custody, the child(ren) may be included in the SNAP unit if living at least 50% of the time with the parent that is applying for SNAP if not active on the other parent's case.
-If a SNAP application is filed at the same time, the parents must decide which unit will include the child.
+When parents share joint custody, the child(ren) may be included in the SNAP household if living at least 50% of the time with the parent that is applying for SNAP if not active on the other parent's case.
+If a SNAP application is filed at the same time, the parents must decide which SNAP household will include the child.

 Temporary Absence from the Home

-A child in a TANF cash/SNAP case who does not live in the home is not eligible to be in the SNAP unit, regardless of their eligibility for TANF.
-This includes children remove from the home by DCFS.
+A child in a TANF cash/SNAP case who does not live in the home is not eligible to be in the SNAP household, regardless of their eligibility for TANF.
+This includes children removed from the home by DCFS.
 The length of the absence is not a factor.

-Example 1: Ms. J and her daughter C are one SNAP unit.
+Example 1: Ms. J and her daughter C are one SNAP household.
 Ms. J reports that C is going to visit her father during the summer, but will return home in the fall for school.
-The HSC leaves the child on TANF, but removes C from Ms. J's SNAP unit.
-C may be added back to the SNAP unit when she returns home if all other eligibility requirements are met.
+The HSC leaves the child on TANF, but removes C from Ms. J's SNAP household.
+C may be added back to the SNAP household when she returns home if all other eligibility requirements are met.

 Same Sex Marriages and Civil Unions

 - Same sex marriages are considered the same as opposite sex marriages.
-Do not grant separate SNAP unit status, even if food is bought and prepared separately.
+Do not grant separate SNAP household status, even if food is bought and prepared separately.
+Partners in same sex marriages are considered to be the parent of the child the same as opposite sex marriages.

-- Couples who are in a civil union are not considered spouses and may be granted separate SNAP unit status, if food is bought and prepared separately.
+- Couples who are in a civil union are not considered spouses and may be granted separate SNAP household status, if food is bought and prepared separately.

 - Consider a civil union partner as a parent if the child is born into the civil union.
 Accept the customer's statement.